matteodusefante/triangle/README.md

 ```
 If one of the sides of the triangle is `0` then we have a (valid) *degenerate triangle*.

 Each source code has assert-style testing functions where both trivial inputs and random inputs are tested.
 Integer (type) overflow is tested as well.
 In fact, the test for triangle inequality (e.g. `a+b`) may generate an overflow.
-To avoid this, each sum is converted into a difference on positive numbers.
+To avoid this, each sum is converted into a difference on positive integers (this implies no underflow).
 In case of unsigned types (wrt C++), overflow is handled with a *wrap around* policy (i.e. `(MAX_VALUE + 1) == 0` evaluates to true).
 To avoid this, an always positive difference was ensured.

 ### C++